 The “FUZZY” search is also able to deal with spelling mistakes, it is able to calculate the Levenshtein distance, the number of one character changes that need to be made to one term to make it the same as another term.
 For example Lvoe -> Love is one edit distance, moving the o and the v.
 So if somebody searched for “Lvoe” the would get results match “Love”.

 We are constantly improving our search offering, responding to store owners’ feedback to improve the quality of the search results.
-We are currently working on analysing sales data so that the search can perform conversion calculations and boost products which convert well for particular search terms.
+Working on analysing sales data so that the search can perform conversion calculations and boost products which convert well for particular search terms.
 We are also looking at giving the store owner the ability to boost products they wish to promote.

-Thanks for reading and contact us about our search and how we can use it to improve you website.
+Thanks for reading and contact us about our search and how we can use it to improve your website.